GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `gaeDownloadSdk`: Downloads and sets Google App Engine SDK.
 * `gaeEnhance`: Enhances DataNucleus classes by using byte-code manipulation to make your normal Java classes "persistable".
 * `gaeExplodeWar`: Extends the `war` task to generate WAR file and explodes the artifact into `build/exploded-war`.
+* `gaeFunctionalTest`: Runs the tests from `functionalTest` source set against a local development server started in daemon mode.
 * `gaeListBackends`: Lists all the backends configured for the app specified in `appengine-web.xml`.
 * `gaeLogs`: Retrieves log data for the application running on App Engine.
 * `gaeRollback`: Undoes a partially completed update for the given application.